Gileno29/api-rest/readme.md

 # Rest API with Django Rest Framework

-Projeto de API Rest Full em Django com Rest Full Framework.
+- Projeto de API Rest Full em Django com Rest Full Framework.
 Foi criado uma mini apliação de estoque apenas para simular dados reais que podem ser inseridos via interface gráfica, mas para quem preferir tem um script para polpulação do database no projeto.

+------------------------------- English Version -------------------------------

+- Full Rest API project in Django with Rest Full Framework.
+A mini inventory application has been created only to simulate real data that can be entered via graphical interface, but for those who prefer have a script for polpulação of the database in the project.

 ## 🚀 Começando